dacort/damons-data-lake/README.md

 It uses several personal data sources including my own website, nerdy quantified self metrics, and Apple Health data.

+Here are the different components used:
-Using a simple [shell script](src/github-stats.py), I publish basic stats to a Kinesis Data Stream.
+- Basic stats are published to a Kinesis data stream.
-A Kinesis Data Firehose is then setup to consume the data from that stream and write it out to S3 every so often.
+- A Kinesis Firehose is then setup to consume the data from that stream and write it out to S3 every so often.
+- A Glue Python Shell job is also used to gather Github Insights data.
-Once in S3, a Glue Crawler identifies the schema and keeps the partitions up-to-date.
-And then the data can be queried with Athena!
+- Once in S3, a Glue Crawler identifies the schema and keeps the partitions up-to-date.
+- And then the data can be queried with Athena!

+You can see what this looks like in the [architecture diagram](#architecture-diagram).

 ## Getting started